Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Discrete-Time Approximate McKean-Vlasov Model and Near Optimality

 Since $\epsilon$ is arbitrary, from (\ref{EconvevaluefuncA}) and (\ref{EconvevaluefuncB}) we obtain the desired result\,.
 This completes the proof\,. \end{proof} \begin{corollary} From the proof of the above theorem (as we have obtained the estimate (\ref{ETconvevaluefunc1A})), it follows that for piecewise-constant policies (aligned with the Euler-Maruyama grid) there is a uniform error estimate

-for some constant $\tilde{C}$ that depends only on the model parameters and $T$. \end{corollary} Next, using the above continuity result of the value functions with respect to the discrete-time approximation, we establish the near optimality of the discrete-time optimal policy in continuous-time Mckean-Vlasov system. \begin{theorem} Suppose Assumptions \ref{Alipschitz}, \ref{Abounded}, and \ref{Acost} hold.
-Let $U^{*,h}\in \Um^h$ (with continuous time interpolation $\tilde{U}^{*,h}$), be an optimal policy of the discrete-time approximating model (\ref{Eeuler_maruyama}) (obtained in Theorem\ref{TOptiDiscMcKV1A}).
-Then, for some positive constant $\hat{C}_6$ (depending only on the model parameters and $T$), we have
+for some constant $\tilde{C}$ that depends only on the model parameters and $T$. \end{corollary} Next, using the above continuity result of the value functions with respect to the discrete-time approximation, we establish the near optimality of the discrete-time optimal policy in continuous-time Mckean-Vlasov system. \begin{remark} In the classical (non–mean-field) controlled diffusion setting, a substantial body of work establishes \emph{explicit convergence rates} for discrete-time or finite-difference approximations by exploiting the regularity of the solutions of the associated Bellman equations.
+In particular, Krylov \cite{KN98A,KN2000A} proved stability and derived error estimates for finite-difference schemes applied to degenerate Bellman equations, based on delicate mean-value theorems for stochastic integrals \cite{KN2001AA}.
+Moreover, for uniformly non-degenerate controlled diffusions, Krylov showed in \cite{KN99AA} that policies which are constant on intervals of length $h^2$ approximate the continuous-time value function with error of order $h^{1/3}$.
+These rates were subsequently improved by Barles, Jakobsen, and co-authors \cite{BR-02,BJ-06} using refined viscosity-solution techniques.
+In contrast, for McKean--Vlasov control problems the Bellman or master equations generally lack the regularity required for such PDE-based estimates.
+Consequently, our approach relies instead on \emph{probabilistic arguments} and compactness of controlled laws: these yield robust convergence of discrete-time value functions to their continuous-time counterparts, with an explicit rate of convergence under some mild structural assumptions over the piece-wise constant control policy space (see, Corollary~\ref{cor:EMAppro1AMV} and Corollary~\ref{cor:CNearFinite}). \end{remark} \begin{theorem} Suppose Assumptions \ref{Alipschitz}, \ref{Abounded}, and \ref{Acost} hold.
+Let $U^{*,h}\in \Um^h$ (with continuous time interpolation $\tilde{U}^{*,h}$), be an optimal policy of the discrete-time approximating model (\ref{Eeuler_maruyama}) (obtained in Theorem~\ref{TOptiDiscMcKV1A}).
+Then, we have

-\end{theorem} \begin{proof} By triangle-inequality for each $x\in\Rd$, (since $V_T^{h}(x) = \cJ_{T,h}^{U^{*, h}}(x)$) we have From Theorem~\ref{Tconvevaluefunc} we know that $|V_T^{h}(x) - V_T(x)|\leq \hat{C}_5\sqrt{h}$\,.
+\end{theorem} \begin{proof} By triangle-inequality for each $x\in\Rd$, (since $V_T^{h}(x) = \cJ_{T,h}^{U^{*, h}}(x)$) we have From Theorem~\ref{Tconvevaluefunc} we know that $\lim_{h\downarrow 0}|V_T^{h}(x) - V_T(x)| = 0$\,.
 Also, arguing as in the proof of the Theorem~\ref{Tconvevaluefunc} (in particular see Corollary~\ref{cor:CNearFinite}), we have $|\cJ_{T}^{\tilde{U}^{*, h}}(x) - \cJ_{T,h}^{U^{*, h}}(x)| \leq \tilde{C}\,\sqrt{h}$\,.
 This completes the proof. \end{proof}